Using an SSL connection v41

 Step 8: Modify the

-pg_hba.conf file to enable SSL usage on the desired database to which EDB*Plus is to make the SSL connection.
+pg_hba.conf file to enable SSL use on the database to which you want EDB*Plus to make the SSL connection.

 pg_hba.conf file, the